 UI UX Designer, Sketch, Axure RP Pro, Adobe Photoshop, iOS, iOS UI Design, User Experience (UX), User Interface (UI), Prototyping, UX Testing, UX Research, Figma,

 In the past, Jan has led design teams to create the first AI-powered satellite imagery analysis platform in a space startup based in SF, SpaceKnow.
 Being accepted to Toptal, the top 3% of the world's designers, at 21 made him one of their youngest members ever.
 His clients include Coca-Cola, Foxconn, Beng & Olufsen, and the projects he's worked on were featured in TechCrunch, CNN, the Washington Post, and Bloomberg among others.

-Nemanja is a UI/UX specialist with over eight years of industry experience who focuses on usability, user experience, and user research in his designs.
-He has worked with both small and large teams, which also include teams from Google and Red Hat.
+Nemanja is a UI/UX specialist with more than ten years of industry experience who focuses on usability, user experience, and user research in his designs.
+He has worked with small and large teams, including teams from Google and Red Hat.
 Nemanja has worked as a freelancer and enjoys the challenge of solving user problems.

 With over 8 years of design industry experience, Doriane is a French designer with a masters degree in Product Design at L'Ecole de Design Nantes Atlantique and an Interaction Design Specialisation from the University of California San Diego.
 Doriane moved to London where she started as a product designer on several brand agencies to finally get promoted as head of design and run a full team before moving to Luxembourg and keep her job remotely.

 UI UX Designer, Illustration, Adobe Creative Suite, iOS, Adobe Suite, Wireframing, Logo Design, Branding, Artificial Intelligence (AI), User Experience (UX), Mobile Design, User Interface (UI), UX Architecture,